If you are looking for an airfoil plotting program for your Macintosh or

 but not public domain.)

-Dave Johnson's MacFoil not only plots airfoils, it can draw template boundaries,
+Dave Johnson's MacFoil not only plots airfoils, it can draw template

 sheeting allowances, reference lines, and up to ten spars.
 MacFoil also

-allows you to change airfoil thickness and camber, add washout/washin to
+allows you to change airfoil thickness and camber, add washout/washin

 a template, and export airfoil data to a text file.
-Coordinates are stored
+Coordinates are

-in UIUC format, and MacFoil reads any airfoil coordinate file written in
+in UIUC format, and MacFoil reads any airfoil coordinate file written

-1.5 runs on Macs using OS 8.6 or OS 9 with CarbonLib installed, or OS X. MacFoil 1.5 is actually easier to use, and has several added functions.
+1.5 runs on Macs using OS 8.6 or OS 9 with CarbonLib installed, or OS

 Anders Lennartsson, of Stockholm Sweden, has ported Shamim Mohamed's Plotfoil